Questions about services charges

 I bought my home during the financial year, does this affect how the balancing charge is dealt with?

 If you purchased your property from another leaseholder or shared owner within the year, the full amount of the year end balancing charge will be applied to your account.
 Your solicitor may have arranged for some of the purchase monies to be held back to meet any deficit that might arise, and you should contact them to see if that is the case.
 This is sometimes called retention monies.

-If you purchased your property directly from Wandle as a new home, we apportion your service charge to take into account the date you completed and we will not charge you for any periods prior to your completion.
+If you purchased your property directly from Wandle as a new home, we apportion your service charge to take into account the date you completed and we will not charge you for any "void" periods prior to the date you purchased your home.

 My home is managed by an external provider - what's different?